CarineJackson1/mastercard-cybersecurity-virtual-experience/README.md

 This simulation reinforces phishing red flags like generic greetings, urgent language, and suspicious links.

+### 🎤 Awareness Training Presentation

+After analyzing responses to the phishing simulation, I created a **short presentation (3–5 slides)** aimed at the **two teams that appeared most susceptible**.
+This internal training resource was designed to:

+- Highlight the red flags from the simulation
+- Explain the risks of phishing attacks
+- Offer tips for identifying suspicious emails
+- Provide actionable steps for reporting incidents

+This follow-up effort supports Mastercard’s broader goal of improving team-specific cybersecurity awareness.

 ## 💡 Skills Gained

 - Cybersecurity fundamentals